jrpool/rallytree/README.md

 - Nonleaf user stories do not have these properties.
 - Tasks inherit these properties from the user stories they belong to.
-- Only leaf user stories can have tasks, so tasks always have releases and iterations that they can inherit.
+- Only leaf user stories can have tasks.
+Since tasks belong only to leaf user stories, tasks always have user stories to inherit releases and iterations from.
 - Releases and iterations are project-specific, not global.
 Two projects need not have a release or iteration with the same name.
 Even if they do, those releases or iterations may or may not cover the same time period.
 - If you change the project of a user story that has a non-null release and/or iteration, Rally also changes the release and/or iteration of that user story, in accord with two rules: